 Step by step directions

-This baked gluten-free donut recipe is super easy to make.
+These baked donuts are super easy to make.
 Like from start to finish in about 30 minutes easy.

 Step 1 : Whisk together the dry ingredients